rails/solid_cache/README.md

 Incrementing the counter by 1.25 per write allows us to trim the cache faster than we write to it if we need to.

-Only triggering trimming when we write means that the if the cache is idle the background thread is also idle.
+Only triggering trimming when we write means that the if the cache is idle, the background thread is also idle.

 ### Using a dedicated cache database